casserole27/scrimba-chickengram/README.md

     posts.forEach(function(post) {
       //Iterate through each post of posts, similar to for loop or for of, but we apply the function directly in the method. html += `
+    })
+    }
 ```

 ### Continued development

-- Accessibility - how to do alt text for rendered images
+- Accessibility - how to do alt text for rendered images: fixed
+I put the alt tags in data.js.

+Code reviewer
-- Turn heart red
+- Turn heart red with icons (font awesome)
+- Add dataset to image so it also increments likes
+- Add modal once feature is clicked / liked

 ### Useful resources